 I live in the heart of Camden Town, in a late Georgian terrace of houses within a Conservation area, right in the centre of London.

-You will be staying in my sitting room on a new comfy sofa bed with a pocket sprung mattress.
+You will be staying in my sitting room on a comfy sofa bed with a pocket sprung mattress and memory foam topper.
 My flat is richly decorated which reflects the work that I do as a Textile Artist.
 My walls are covered with my choice of vintage finds, antiques and objets d'art.

 You will get complete privacy during your stay in my sitting room.
 This large sunny room has two big windows with wooden shutters and a big fire place.
 There will be fresh bedlinen, a choice of pillows, towels, big duvets and hot water bottles.
 I provide earplugs for you as I am on a main road.

-I can also accommodate up to 2 extra children on state of the art Air mattresses, or one extra adult in the sitting room... this suits families on a tight budget.
+I can also accommodate up to 2 extra small children on state of the art Air mattresses, or one extra adult in the sitting room... and will be like camping but is appreciated by families on a tight budget... or students over for the weekend.

+I have a new kitchen that you can see at the end of the photos.
+It has a similar stye to the rest of my home.
 You can use my kitchen whilst staying with me.
-There is unlimited tea and coffee, a washing machine, microwave, a fridge, iron and ironing board.
+There is unlimited tea and coffee, a washing machine, dishwasher, microwave, a fridge, iron and ironing board.
 You have free Wi Fi, TV, DVD and information about what is going on in London, with maps, all packed into a bulging file, and countless books to browse through.

 Round the corner: